unbit/spockfs/README.md

 It is built upon plain HTTP methods and headers (no XML, no XML and no XML) and supports all of the FUSE posix-related hooks (yes you can manage symlinks too).

-This page is mainly for Specs, if you only want to download a server and a client skip here: https://github.com/unbit/spockfs/blob/master/README.md#the-reference-fuse-client
+This page is mainly for Specs, if you only want to download a server and a client (for Linux, FreeBSD and OSX) jump here: https://github.com/unbit/spockfs/blob/master/README.md#the-reference-fuse-client

 SPECS 0.1
 =========